constup/projectinit.sh/docs/index.md

 ### Supported types of projects

 - PHP Composer library
+- Symfony 7 web, console or API application
+- Symfony 6 web, console or API application
 - Symfony 5 web, console or API application
-- Symfony 6 web, console or API application
 - NestJS application

 [See the full list of available tools and features here.](list_of_tools.md)